praveenjuge/praveenjuge/content/blog/how-i-take-notes-using-vs-code-and-github/index.md

 ---
-title: "How I take Notes Using VS Code and GitHub"
+title: "How I take Notes using VS Code and GitHub"
-description: "I must have used dozens of note taking apps, read lots and lots of hackernews threads on how different people organize their notes and finally settled on VS Code as an editor and a GitHub Repo as the storage."
+description: "I have used dozens of note-taking apps, read lots and lots of hacker news threads on how different people organize their notes and finally settled on VS Code as the editor and GitHub Repo as the storage."
 date: 2020-05-26T16:07:25+00:00
 ---

-Here is how I did it, what's good about this setup and what's bad about it.
+Here is how I did it and let's see what’s good and what's bad about this setup.

 ## GitHub Setup

 I got this whole idea when GitHub made private repo free for personal use.
 I simply created a private repo, cloned it to local for offline access.

-Now I just have to push to the repo whenever I make a change to my files.
-It know it would lead to many unnecessary commits but if I want I can squash commits anytime.
+Now, I just have to push to the repo whenever I make a change to my files.
+I know it would lead to many unnecessary commits but if I want, I can squash commits anytime.

 ![Screenshot of Github Page](2.png)

-Be sure to clone it locally for to actually to take notes on.
+Be sure to clone it locally to take notes on.

 ## VS Code Setup